hannestschofenig/tschofenig-ids/cose-key-thumbprint/draft-ietf-cose-key-thumbprint.md

 Details can be found in Section 7.1 of {{RFC9053}}.

-Note: {{RFC9052}} offers both compressed as well as uncompressed point representations.
-For interoperability, implementations following this specification MUST use the uncompressed point representation.
-Hence, the y-coordinate is expressed as a bstr.
-An implementation that uses the compressed point representation MUST compute the uncompressed representation for the purpose of the thumbprint calculation.
+Note: {{RFC9052}} supports both compressed and uncompressed point representations.
+For interoperability, implementations adhering to this specification MUST use the uncompressed point representation.
+Therefore, the y-coordinate is expressed as a bstr.
+If an implementation uses the compressed point representation, it MUST first convert it to the uncompressed form for the purpose of thumbprint calculation.

 ## RSA Public Keys